NachoPal/DChallenge/README.md

 }
 ```

-All uploaded videos where the **CODE** said on camera does not match with the **CODE** the are linked to, or all of those videos where the **video duration** does not match either, will be considered not legit.
+All uploaded videos where the **CODE** said on camera does not match with the **CODE** they are linked to, or all of those videos where the **video duration** does not match either, will be considered not legit.

 ## CLOSED status
-When submission period is over, Oraclize makes a call to the following API `"https://www.random.org/integers/` getting a random number as response.
+When submission period is over, **Oraclize** makes a call to the following API `"https://www.random.org/integers/` getting a random number as response.
 That number is used to choose the winner between all submissions.
-Winner gets the jackpot being this added to his balance.
+Winner gets the jackpot, and this is added to his balance.

 # How to set it up
 I created **two different branches** since there are some front-end code differences depending on what **Web3 provider** is used.
 In `development` branch the provider is `ganache-cli`, whereas in `rinkeby` it is the testnet Rinkeby via `infura`.
 Branch `master` is up to date with `rinkeby`, however it will be used in the future as **production branch** for the `mainnet`.